django/deps/accepted/0201-simplified-routing-syntax.rst

 There are two aspects to this that we'd like to improve on:

-* The Regex based URL syntax is unnecessarily verbose and complex for the vast majority of use-cases.
+* The regex-based URL syntax is unnecessarily verbose and complex for the vast majority of use-cases.
 * The existing URL resolver system does not handle typecasting, meaning that all URL parameters are treated as string literals.